neilenns/streamdeck-vatis/README.md

 Pressing the action clears the new ATIS indicator in vATIS and on the action.
 A long press of the action clears the new ATIS indicator on all stations in vATIS.

-By default the altimeter value displays in white.
-For altimeters reported in inches of mercury, if the value falls below 29.92 the value will show in red as a reminder that FL180 (or FL190, depending on the altimeter value) are be unusable.
+By default the pressure displays in white.
+For pressure reported in inches of mercury, if the value falls below 29.92 the value will show in red as a reminder that FL180 (or FL190, depending on the altimeter value) are be unusable.